Submitty/submitty.github.io/_docs/instructor/autograding/hidden_testcase_examples.md

 ### Hide Testcase Details, Show Score

 In your `config.json`, **do not** change the `hidden` field.
-Instead, add these lines to the testcase:
+Instead, add these lines to the validation of the testcase:
 ```
 "show_actual": never,
 "show_expected": never